 At What Age Do Babies Know Their Names?

-Babies usually know and respond to their names by the age of six months (2).
+Babies usually begin to know and respond to their names by the age of six months (2).
 Each baby is different, and some may achieve the milestone later.
 However, most babies respond to their names by the age of nine months.
-If your nine-month-old does not respond to their name repeatedly, consult a pediatrician (3).
+If your nine-month-old does not respond to their name when called repeatedly, consult a pediatrician (3).

 How Do Babies Recognize Their Names?